 - The minimum redemption threshold for points is lowered to 10,000 points ($10), making it easier to redeem points

-- You can earn points at any Loblaw store using your PC optimum card or app.
+- You can earn points at participating Loblaw stores using your PC Optimum card or app.

-Here are 6 easy ways to maximize your PC Optimum points and earn more “free” groceries:
+Here are seven easy ways to maximize your PC Optimum points and earn more “free” groceries:

 1. Take Advantage of Weekly Offers

-The weekly offers do not affect other discounts or “in-store offers” that you see when you go into the store to shop.
-For example, I could buy the the frozen fruits on sale at a discount of 30%, and still earn points as per the offer.
+The weekly offers do not affect other discounts or “in-store offers” available when you go into the store to shop.
+For example, I could buy frozen fruits on sale at a discount of 30% and still earn points as per the offer.

 New weekly personalized offers go live on Thursday and are valid until Wednesday of the following week.